 (ii) under the control of a port authority constituted or established by an Act;

-“Schedule” means Schedule to this Act;
+Schedule means Schedule to this Act;

-“section” means a section of this Act;
+section means a section of this Act;

-“subsection” means a subsection of the section in which the term is used;
+subsection means a subsection of the section in which the term is used;

-“the police force” means the Police Force of Western Australia;
+the police force means the Police Force of Western Australia;

-“Western Australian aircraft” means an aircraft that is owned by the State or an authority of the State;
+Western Australian aircraft means an aircraft that is owned by the State or an authority of the State;

-“Western Australian platform” means a platform that is fixed to the sea-bed beneath coastal waters;
+Western Australian platform means a platform that is fixed to the sea-bed beneath coastal waters;

-“Western Australian vessel” means a vessel that is owned by the State or an authority of the State.
+Western Australian vessel means a vessel that is owned by the State or an authority of the State.

 (2) Except so far as the contrary intention appears, an expression that is used both in this Act and in the Convention (whether or not a particular meaning is assigned to it by the Convention) has, in this Act, the same meaning as in the Convention.